 West London Welcome is open every Thursday for refugees, people seeking asylum, and migrants looking for support and companionship who are based in West London, along with other locals.
 We welcome people of any age who live in one of the following boroughs: Hammersmith and Fulham, Kensington and Chelsea, Ealing, or Hounslow.

-We operate an ‘as few questions asked as possible’ policy in order that our visitors can feel safe to visit us without having to talk in detail about their experiences or journeys here before they feel ready to.
+We operate an ‘as few questions asked as possible’ policy in order that our members can feel safe to visit us without having to talk in detail about their experiences or journeys here before they feel ready to.
 West London Welcome is a place for the local community to spend time together while eating delicious food, taking an English class, getting advice, joining our book or theatre club, or just relaxing in a safe space.

 At the centre we support people with a wide range of immigration statuses and highly challenging individual circumstances.
 We welcome both families and individuals.
-Almost all our visitors have trauma from their past experiences, experience profound financial hardship, and live in poverty or destitution.
-Many of our visitors do not have the right to work in the UK, given that they are seeking asylum and have not yet received decisions on their applications.
+Almost all our members have trauma from their past experiences, experience profound financial hardship, and live in poverty or destitution.
+Many of our members do not have the right to work in the UK, given that they are seeking asylum and have not yet received decisions on their applications.
 Our community includes:

 - People with refugee status, who have fled their countries of origin because they are at risk of serious human rights violations and persecution there, and who have been granted the right to international protection here, along with the right to work;

 - People seeking asylum, who are seeking protection from serious human rights violations and persecution but who haven’t yet been legally recognised as a refugee and are waiting to receive a decision on their asylum claim, which can take months or years – and who are legally unable to work while they wait;

 - People granted Humanitarian Protection, who do not have refugee status but who have been granted protection here given that they face a real risk of serious harm if they were returned to their country of origin;